Para leer esta hoja informativa en español, haga clic aquí.

 First five tips adapted from "21 Bits Of Relationship Advice From People In Long-Lasting Relationships," on BuzzFeed

-For many reasons, women living with HIV can feel very isolated.
+For many women, living with HIV can feel very isolating.
 If they are not already in a relationship, many women decide their days of dating (and their sex lives) are over after they are diagnosed with HIV.
-It can be very helpful to learn that there are other women out there, living, dating, and having great sex with HIV.
+It can be very helpful to learn that there are women out there, living, dating, and having great sex while living with HIV.

 You have already read some of the wisdom from our bloggers on A Girl Like Me here in this resource; you are always welcome to read more of their words.
-A support group may be another good place to learn how women living with HIV and other chronic illnesses are having full, satisfying lives and relationships.
-You can find a support group in your area by asking at your local HIV service organization; you can also find support groups by clicking "Find a Therapist," scrolling down to "Support Groups," and entering your ZIP code on Psychology Today's website (links are US only).
+A support group may be another good place to learn how women living with HIV and other chronic illnesses are having full, satisfying lives, and navigating dating and relationships.
+You can find a support group in your area by asking your local HIV service organization.
 You may also want to think about starting your own support group.

 HIV stigma may threaten your self-esteem, but know this: You deserve nothing less than the utmost respect, love, and affection – in all your relationships.